 First, you’ll want to make sure you know which balance transfer card you want to sign up for.
 Compare the top balance transfer cards in terms of their introductory APR offers and how long they last, as well as other factors like rewards and annual fees.

 Also, check the cards you’re considering to see their advertised balance transfer fee amount, which will normally be 3 percent or 5 percent of your balance.
-For example, the Citi® Diamond Preferred® Card is currently offering an introductory 0 percent APR on purchases and balance transfers for 18 months (followed by a variable APR of 13.74 percent to 23.74 percent) with a 3 percent balance transfer fee (minimum $5) required.
+For example, the Citi® Diamond Preferred® Card is currently offering an introductory 0 percent APR on purchases for 12 months and 21 months for balance transfers (followed by a variable APR of 13.74 percent to 23.74 percent) with a 5 percent balance transfer fee (minimum $5) required.
 Balance transfers must be completed within 4 months of account opening.

 If you want to earn rewards, then compare cash back credit cards with balance transfer terms.
 With the Citi® Double Cash Card, for example, you can earn 2 percent back for each dollar you spend (1 percent when you make a purchase and another 1 percent when you pay it off) with no annual fee.
 You also get an introductory 0 percent APR on balance transfers for 18 months, followed by a variable APR of 13.99 percent to 23.99 percent.
 The same 3 percent balance transfer fee (minimum $5) applies.